CycloneDX/cyclonedx-python/docs/upgrading.rst

 Version 4 is not backwards compatible.
 Nearly all behaviours and integrations changed.
 This document covers all breaking changes and should give guidance how to migrate from previous versions.

+This document is not a full :doc:`change log <changelog>`, but a migration path.

 Python support
 --------------